1. Promotes Brain Health.

 Don’t take shilajit if you have sickle cell anemia, hemochromatosis (too much iron in your blood), or thalassemia.
 It’s possible to be allergic to this supplement.
 Stop taking shilajit if you develop a rash, increased heart rate, or dizziness.

 Shilajit is not right for everyone though – so If you are unsure as to whether Shilajit is good for you, then let’s talk.
-Click on the link to find a time that works for you so we can chat about what is best for your health.
+Click the button below to find a time that works for you so we can chat about what is best for your health.